nagendra0168/Neha-bar-and-restaurant/README.md

 ## UX

-As a designer of this website, i can say this website has full information  to the customer.
+As a designer of this website, i can say this website has full information  to the customer.The customer can find lunch menu from monday to friday and dinner menu has starters , meat and fish menu.

+ I want to give the customers with good experience for the first visit itself.The website also included images  for the menu items  and restaurant and bar image .

+ ## User Stories

+-

  Demo